-These employees must complete the online training provided by the Nebraska Department of Education no later than October 31 of each school year or within 30 days of their initial employment.
-Failure to complete this training shall constitute just cause for the termination or nonrenewal of an employee's contract.
+These employees must complete the training designated by the school district or superintendent no later than October 31 of each school year or within 30 days of their initial employment, whichever is later.
+Failure to complete this training may subject the employee to employment-related discipline.